Vadodara: Civic administration

 According to the 2011 census, the total Urban Agglomeration (UA) population of Vadodara is 35,17,191.
 This is governed by the Vadodara Municipal Corporation which was founded in 1951.
 It was initially called the Baroda Municipal Corporation but later changed to Vadodara Municipal Corporation after the city's name was changed in the year 1974.
-The Bombay Municipal Corporation Act of 1951 was setup as the main legislation for the administration and governance of the Vadodara Municipal Corporation.
+The Bombay Municipal Corporation Act of 1951 was set up as the main legislation for the administration and governance of the Vadodara Municipal Corporation.

 The city limits of Vadodara have expanded since: an area of 148 sqkm was added in the year 2002, followed by 15 to 20 km2 of additional expansion to the north of the city in 2006.
 The villages Sayajipura, Bapod, Kapurai, Khatamba, Tarsal Kalali, Gorva, Chhani and Vemali were added to the VMC boundaries in 2017 and the latest expansion notice has been given to the seven villages of Sevasi, Bhayli, Vemali, Bil, Karodiya, Undera and Vadadala in the year 2020.